muhme/quote_wordpress/test/README.md

 ```
 </details>

-As the docker container volume is mapped, you can open the HTML report from file `playwright-report/index.html` in your preferred browser.
+As the docker container volume is mapped, you can open the HTML report from file `playwright-report/index.html`
+in your preferred browser.

-:bulb: **Tip:** To have WordPress working with HTTP and from localhost and inside Docker container, plus access WordPress from Playwrigth container the little trick is to use the URL `http://host.docker.internal:4080`.
-The hostname `host.docker.internal` is identical inside docker container and on host machine, if you make the following `/etc/hosts` entry:
+:bulb: **Tip:** To have WordPress working with HTTP from localhost and from inside the Docker container
+       (including access from the Playwright container), use the URL `http://host.docker.internal:4080`.
+       The hostname `host.docker.internal` is identical inside the Docker container and
+       on the host machine if you add the following `/etc/hosts` entry:
 ```bash
 127.0.0.1	host.docker.internal
 ```